marjoleinF/gamtree/README.md

 ![](inst/README-figures/README-unnamed-chunk-8-2.png)

 The lines are less wiggly, which seems more appropriate (at least, to the eye).
+The tree now also has an additional split.
 However, terminal node 4 has a model which is almost linear.
 Perhaps this is due to the small node size.
 Also, the *p* value for the split separating nodes 4 and 5 is somewhat higher than the other *p* values, again indicating that this split may be less reliable.

 ### Further diagnostics: gradient contributions